elementor/elementor-developers-docs/src/editor-controls/group-control-background.md

 ## Notes

-Video background is only supported at section level, not on widget level.
+Video and slideshow types are supported only at section/container level, not widget level.